North Carolina Department of Transportation Ferry Division: River Class

 The River Class ferry, Croatoan, operating between Cape Hatteras and Ocracoke Island in the Outer Banks.

-The Ferry System operates ten River Class ferries.
+The Ferry System operates twelve River Class ferries.
 These boats are designed for heavy, abusive use, and are double-ended (except the Hunt), meaning they do not have to turn around at the docks.
 This feature saves time on busy river routes.
 River class ferries are slowly replacing the older Hatteras class ferries.